 Normal peristaltic muscle contractions are shown in a WT (wild-type, Canton-S) embryo in Movie 1.
 The average frequency of peristaltic waves of muscle contractions in our analysis was 47 contractions per hour and the average amplitude was 60% above baseline for WT embryos.
 Embryo rolling is shown for a WT embryo in Movie 2, with white arrow depicting a trachea and black arrow depicting a dorsal appendage.

-In our analysis of pattern of muscle contractions, we designated a peristaltic contraction as a type 1 wave if its profile has a peak that arises at the anterior region first, followed by peaks at middle and posterior regions (backward wave) or a profile in which the peak first arises at posterior segments and then propagates toward anterior regions (forward wave) (Fig. 2a and Movie 1).
+In our analysis of pattern of muscle contractions, we designated a peristaltic contraction as a type 1 wave if its profile has a peak that arises at the posterior region first, followed by peaks at middle and anterior regions (forward wave) or a profile in which the peak first arises at anterior segments and then propagates toward posterior regions (backward wave) (Fig. 2a and Movie 1).
 We also observed another type of waves that we designated as Type 2.
-Type 2 wave starts at one end of the embryo, proceed toward the middle regions, and then returns to its origin as a sweeping wave re-initiated at the opposite end (Fig. 2b and Movie 1, wave 4).
+Type 2 wave starts at one end of the embryo, proceeds toward the middle regions, and then returns to its origin as a sweeping wave re-initiated at the opposite end (Fig. 2b and Movie 1, wave 4).
 POMT mutant embryos show abnormal relative frequency of type 1/ type 2 wave generation (Figure 4), which results in body posture abnormality, the body torsion (or “rotation”) phenotype (Fig. 3).

 Movie 1 shows peristaltic muscle contractions in a wild-type embryo.